TLouf/multiling-twitter/README.md

     |
     └── setup.py           <- Makes project pip installable (pip install -e .) so src can be imported

-(x) means they're not included in version control.
+(x) means they're excluded from version control.

-To avoid sharing priva data, like the contents of tweets for instance, we filter out the notebooks' outputs by adding a `.gitattributes` file in `notebooks/`, which calls a filter defined in `.git/config` by the following script:
+To avoid sharing private data, like the contents of tweets for instance, we filter out the notebooks' outputs by adding a `.gitattributes` file in `notebooks/`, which calls a filter defined in `.git/config` by the following script:

     [filter "strip-notebook-output"]
         clean = "jupyter nbconvert --ClearOutputPreprocessor.enabled=True --to=notebook --stdin --stdout --log-level=ERROR"